Robert R. Barry

-Robert Raymond Barry (May 15, 1915 – June 14, 1988) was an American politician and a Republican member of the United States House of Representatives from New York.
+Robert Raymond Barry (May 15, 1915 – June 14, 1988) was an American businessman and politician and a Republican member of the United States House of Representatives from New York, serving three terms from 1959 to 1965.

 Biography

 Barry was born in Omaha, Nebraska, and received early education in the public schools of Evanston, Illinois.
 He attended Hamilton College from 1933 to 1936, the Tuck School of Business at Dartmouth College in 1937, and New York University in 1938.
 He became a member of the International Seamen's Union and later helped organize the International Chamber of Commerce.

 Career

 At the start of his career, Barry became active in investment banking with Kidder, Peabody & Co.
 He later worked in commercial banking with Manufacturers Trust Company, and was an executive of Bendix Aviation from 1940 to 1943, and Yale & Towne Manufacturing from 1945 to 1950.
 He was also involved in farming, mining, and real estate development.

+= World War II

 During World War II, Barry worked in the office of the Undersecretary of the Navy.

+Early career

 He served on the political staffs of Wendell Willkie, Governor Thomas Dewey and Presidents Dwight D. Eisenhower and Richard Nixon.
 He was the United States delegate to several NATO Parliamentary Assemblies and to UNESCO.
 He was chairman of the United Nations Committee to Build the Perry World House.

 Barry's business ventures included mining operations in Portola, California, and real estate development near California's Salton Sea.